olilanz/RooCode-Local-Evaluation/README.md

 }
 ```

-You see multiple user/assistant interactions - indicating that this is the message at the start of teh 3rd iteration.
+You see multiple user/assistant interactions - indicating that this is the message at the start of the 3rd iteration.

 After the call cpletes, the reply from the LLM, or assistant prompt, is streamed back to Roo Code, one token at a time.
 Once Roo Code has received all tokens, it parses the message and decides what to do next.
 The LLM may request a tool call, such as read_file, if it thinks more information contained in a file wasn't provided before.
 It might ask for changes to be made to a file or a folder to be created.
 Roo will then ask you whether the request is reasonable and execute it if approved—or configured for auto-approval.
 The result of the tool call will then be embedded into the context for the next call to the LLM.